-J. Richard Gentry has an article on the Psychology Today website titled Top 10 Reasons to Teach Your Baby or Toddler to Read.1 I taught both of my children to read as babies, so I have decided to do my own top 10 list (see My Experience Teaching My Baby to Read for more information).
-Hopefully this will be helpful to parents who are either currently teaching their babies to read or to parents who are considering it.
+J. Richard Gentry has an article on the Psychology Today website titled Top 10 Reasons to Teach Your Baby or Toddler to Read.1 I taught both of my children to read as babies, so I decided to do my own top 10 list (see My Experience Teaching My Baby to Read for more information).
+Hopefully, this will be helpful to parents who are either currently teaching their babies to read or to parents who are considering it.

 1. Learning to Read is Easier for Babies and Toddlers

 Babies just need regular exposure to words and phonics to learn to read.
-They don't have to put in effort.
+They don't have to put in any effort.
 They don't have to slowly sound out words.
 According to J. Richard Gentry, learning to read comes naturally from infancy up to age 4.
 After that, learning to read requires a lot of work on the part of the child.

 2. Baby Reading Can Cut Down on Future TV Watching